-Although the native alternatives listed are national in scope, many of them are eastern U.S. species— making this book a great reference for thinking about natives to replace some invasive species still available in the horticultural trade.
+Although the native alternatives listed are national in scope, many of them are eastern U.S. species— making this book useful for thinking about natives to replace some invasive species.
 Out of print but can be had for a price.

 - Wild Orchids Across North America: A Boatnical Tavelogue